JessiDG/Social-Justice-and-Tech-Class-Human-Rights-at-Sea-Math-Problems/README.txt

 # README for Boat capacity problems #

-This is the README file for the Boat capacity problems app.
-It's a great place to write down some notes about how your app works.
-For starters, here is some information about the other files in this folder.
+This is for the Tech and Social Justice Hackathon I taught for Foothill College's Science Learning Institute in the summer of 2021.

 The files in this folder contain everything you need to run your app: